 The decision to own and operate a business is exciting.
 And when we go into business, we rarely think about the possibility of business failure or filing for liquidation or bankruptcy.

-But the reality is that not all businesses are profitable, and not all companies thrive.
-We have all been told that 60% of businesses only last for the first 3-5 years, and only 40% of small businesses surpass the 1st five years.
+And the reality is that not all businesses are profitable, and not all companies thrive.
+The media have told us that 60% of businesses only last for the first 3-5 years, and only 40% of small businesses surpass the 1st five years.

 So why is that?